CLUBS & ACTIVITIES

 The Art Club is an opportunity for students to learn and try new art techniques and express their creativity.
 The clubs are divided by grade and meet after school.

-Grades K-2 Art Club is December 12th 2:45-4:15.
+Grades K-2 Art Club dates TBD.
 Students will make a holiday ornament and enjoy a holiday snack

 Grades 6-8 Chair Contest.
-February 20th meeting.
 Dates to work on the chair are TBD in February & March.
 Chairs are due at the end of March.